 It’s important to clean and sanitize your nail clippers after every use.

-In this article we are going to explain why it’s important to sterilize your nail clippers and how to disinfect nail clippers at home.
+In this article, we are going to explain why it’s important to sterilize your nail clippers and how to clean nail clippers at home.

 Nail clippers can become a breeding ground for fungi and bacteria.
 It can be introduced, or re-introduced, to your nails and result in nail fungus.
 Or it can cause a bacterial infection in any cracks or open cuts in and around the nails.

 Due to the prevalence of nail fungus, one out of every 10 people reading this will be suffering from nail fungus.

 Those who have or have had it know it’s extremely hard to get rid of, and it can spread easily!

 If you are among the 10% of the population (and up to 50% of those over 70) currently battling a nail fungal infection, the last thing you want to do is spread it to other nails!
 Nor do you want to re-infect your nails after you’ve spent months trying to get rid of nail fungus.